bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/bitnodes.md

 - Level 1: 1000 rep to favor
 - Level 2: 1500 rep to favor
 - Level 3: 2000 rep to favor

+### Bitnode 15: The Secrets of the Dark Net

+Delving into the uncharted and secretive parts of the internet comes with the promise of freedom from oppressive authority and surveillance.
+Leaving stability behind and turning to the dark web comes with risks... but also rewards.
+Unlike the traditional network of servers, the "dark" net is a constantly shifting, complex, unreliable place where servers can move or disappear at any moment.
+Long-distance communication is often impossible, requiring scripts to be self-sufficient and durable, and spread themselves to stay alive.

+If you can take advantage of the darknet servers' weak passwords and leaky logs, you will be able to gain access to the deepest parts of the darknet and its secrets.
+In this Bitnode, the Daedalus faction has not yet found and monopolized the fabled Red Pill augmentation.
+Legends say it can be found somewhere, out there in the dark...

+Destroying this BitNode will give you Source-File 15, or if you already have this Source-File, it will upgrade its level up to a maximum of 3.

+This Source-File grants the following benefits:

+- Level 1: Permanently start with the TOR router and DarkscapeNavigator.exe, and unlock the full dark web on all Bitnodes.
+- Level 2: Your charisma level increases job salary and rep gain.
+Also increases authentication speed by 20%
+- Level 3: Your charisma level increases faction work rep gain.
+Also increases the xp and money gained from .cache files by 50%.